matplotlib/matplotlib/doc/devel/coding_guide.rst

   small suggestions, either open a PR against the original branch, push changes to the contributor branch, or merge the PR and then open a new PR against upstream.

+* If you push to a contributor branch leave a comment explaining what you did, ex "I took the liberty of pushing a small clean-up PR to your branch, thanks for your work.".
+If you are going to make substantial changes to the code or intent of the PR please check with the contributor first.